kmsmith137/ch_frb_l1/MANUAL.md

     It is important to note that setting the capacity of a pipe is a linux-only feature!
     Therefore, on other operating systems, setting l1b_buffer_nsamples=0 is the only option.
     In linux, there is also a maximum allowed capacity (/proc/sys/fs/pipe-max-size).
+If you get an error such as
+    ```
+    Couldn't set pipe_capacity=2054518: You may need to increase /proc/sys/fs/pipe-max-size.
+    ```
-If you get a permissions failure when increasing pipe capacity, then you probably need to increase the maximum (as root).
+    then you'll need to increase the maximum (as root).
+This can be done as follows:
+    ```
+    sudo echo 16777216 | sudo tee /proc/sys/fs/pipe-max-size   # set capacity to 16MB
+    ```
+    but the change will only persist until reboot.
+To change it permanently, you can create a file `/etc/sysctl.d/pipe-max-size.conf` containing the single line
+    ```
+    fs.pipe-max-size = 16777216
+    ```

     A minor detail: when the L1 server computes the pipe capacity from l1b_buffer_nsamples, the buffer size will be rounded up to a multiple of the bonsai chunk size ('nt_chunk' in the bonsai config